mlau154/pymead/docs/source/gui_help/gui_geometric_objects.rst

 --------

 To create a Bézier curve, first either press the **B** key or left-click on the "Bézier" button in the toolbar (see the image below).
-Then, left-click at least three different points in the geometry canvas to add a line between them.
+Then, left-click at least three different points in the geometry canvas to and press the **Enter** key to add a line between them.
 Continue to select sets of three or more points to add more Bézier curves, or press the **Esc** key to stop generating curves.